My Home Page with Links to My Other Book

 of failings.
 The burglar is 100 percent guilty of burglary, but the victim may

-Martin tries to avoid false dichotomies between social and personal morality.
-Martin concludes by voicing frustration over the way individuals close their minds to whole areas of major moral concern.
-Minor issues such as cloning and the death penalty get the attention.
+Martin tries to avoid false dichotomies between social and personal morality, concluding by voicing frustration over the way individuals close their minds to whole areas of major moral concern.
+Comparatively minor issues such as cloning and the death penalty get the attention.
 Weapons of mass destruction and basic human rights get ignored.
 Recommended.
-Book review article by J.T.
-Fournier.